uriel1998/rofi_mpd/README.md

 * Outputs added as a toggleable button
 * Local playing of MPD streamed output
 * Info window with lyrics (if present, up to 37 lines; default lyrics file included)
-* Tools button showing various tools you can use, including invoking `puddletag` on the currently playing track, removing duplicates from the current playqueue, and replacing the queue with the currently playing artist, album, or genre.
+* Tools button showing various tools you can use, including invoking [puddletag](https://docs.puddletag.net/) on the currently playing track, removing duplicates from the current playqueue, and replacing the queue with the currently playing artist, album, or genre.

+This does **NOT** retrieve any of this information from anywhere besides MPD and your music directory.
+It uses either `cover.jpg` or `folder.jpg` for the image, and .txt or .lrc for lyrics.
+It does *not* extract them from the MP3 tags.

 ## Things you'll need